Please read these terms and conditions before entering BAFTA's online competition.

 BAFTA reserves the right (a) to substitute alternative prizes of equivalent or greater value (b) alter the competition question after the competition has opened and (c) in exceptional circumstances to vary, amend or withdraw this prize draw on reasonable notice.

-BAFTA reserves the right to publish the name of the winning entrant on the BAFTA website and the winner may be required to take part in some publicity.
+BAFTA reserves the right to publish the name of the winning entrant on the BAFTA website and BAFTA Facebook page and the winner may be required to take part in some publicity.